7 Device and Documentation Support

 MSP430 Hardware Tools User's Guide This manual describes the hardware of the TI MSP-FET430 Flash Emulation Tool (FET).
 The FET is the program development tool for the MSP430 ultra-low-power microcontroller.
 Both available interface types, the parallel port interface and the USB interface, are described.

 MSP430 FRAM Technology – How To and Best Practices FRAM is a nonvolatile memory technology that behaves similar to SRAM while enabling a whole host of new applications, but also changing the way firmware should be designed.
 This application report outlines the how to and best practices of using FRAM technology in MSP430 from an embedded software development perspective.
-It discusses how to implement a memory layout according to application-specific code, constant, data space requirements, and the use of FRAM to optimize application energy consumption, and the use of the Memory Protection Unit (MPU) to maximize application robustness by protecting the program code against unintended write accesses.
+It discusses how to implement a memory layout according to application-specific code, constant, data space requirements, the use of FRAM to optimize application energy consumption, and the use of the Memory Protection Unit (MPU) to maximize application robustness by protecting the program code against unintended write accesses.